AWooldrige/woolie.co.uk/content/article/dell-laptop-stuck-800mhz-linux-fix.markdown

     current policy: frequency should be within 800 MHz and 800 MHz.
 The governor "performance" may decide which speed to use within this range.

-Low and behold, on the next reboot the dreaded message came up:
+On the next reboot the dreaded message came up:

     The AC power adapter type cannot be determined.
 Your system will operate slower and the battery will not charge.
 Please connect a Dell 90W AC